Near-Discovery SOAR Photometry of the Third Interstellar Object: 3I/ATLAS: Composite Light Curve

 \section{Composite Light Curve}

 It is evident from Figure \ref{fig:soar_lightcurve} that there was significant scatter in the magnitude of the brightness variations in 3I/ATLAS over UT 2025 July 9 and 10.
 Moreover, the large brightness increases tend to cluster in time.
 For example, see the clusters of seemingly sporadic brightness increases at UT July 9 5:53 AM and at UT July 10 6:09 AM.
 This alone provides tentative evidence that the seemingly sporadic brightness increases were produced by background stellar contamination.
 As described in the previous section the visual inspection and PSF comparison revealed the presence of significant contamination in a large subset of our data.
-Therefore, each photometric measurement which was contaminated is indicated in Figure \ref{fig:soar_lightcurve}
+Therefore, each photometric measurement which was contaminated is indicated in Figure \ref{fig:soar_lightcurve}.
+Observational challenges considered in this work may have affected other near discovery photometric measurements.
+Future work to consolidate these data sets might provide a more homogeneous data set that corrects for these challenges and contextualizes early photometric data of 3I/ATLAS.

 In Figure \ref{fig:comp_lightcurve} we show the extant photometry we obtained with each frame without the contaminated points.
 It is clear that the brightness increases are entirely caused by stellar contamination.
-It should be noted that each data point shown in Figure \ref{fig:comp_lightcurve} --- including these SOAR photometric data --- have not been corrected for changing observing geometry.
+It should be noted that each data point shown in Figure \ref{fig:comp_lightcurve} --- including these SOAR photometric data --- have not been corrected for changing observing geometry, including heliocentric and geocentric distances.
 Given the distances from the first and last set of observations there is an expected brightening of $\sim 0.3$ mag.
+The variation between each data set seen in the composite light curve in Figure \ref{fig:comp_lightcurve} is due to differing photometric measurement methods (PSF and aperture photometry), observing geometry, zero point selection, selected aperture size, and filter.
+Table 2 in \citet{Seligman2025} details the different observational and photometric parameters for the TRAPPIST, LCO, ATLAS, and TJO data.
+For emphasis, these photometric data points are not adjusted to a common filter.
+This contributes to the brightness variation between different filters seen in Figure \ref{fig:comp_lightcurve}, specifically the SDSS $r'$ and TRAPPIST R$_c$ data taken contemporaneously on UT 2025 July 3.
+Given these variations in reduction techniques and filter used, we caution the interpretation of the dotted lines of constant apparent magnitude plotted in Figure \ref{fig:comp_lightcurve}.
+We add these lines simply to offer a more quantitative assessment of how the brightness measurements of 3I/ATLAS may have evolved in consideration of geocentric distances (queried from JPL Horizons).
 The mean brightness of 3I/ATLAS on UT 2025 July 3, 9 and 10 from these data points is 18.14, 17.55, and 17.54, respectively.